dtzxporter/ModmeWiki/wiki/black_ops_3/basics/Custom-materials.md

+# Custom Materials

-(NOTE) Black Ops 3 modtools use the TIFF image format.
+> Black Ops 3 modtools use the TIFF (or PNG) image format.
 Most image editors include this format (Paint.net, Photoshop, Gimp all include it for example).
 If yours doesn't, find a plugin for it, or use one of the aforementioned image editors.
 [Kronos](http://aviacreations.com/modme/forum/topic.php?tid=179) also has a built-in image converter which converts most formats, including IWI (from previous CoD games), to TIFF.

-  *Create file**
+*Create file*

 If you don't already have a custom GDT, make one with "New GDT" in APE.
 I've named mine `custom_t7`.
 (This is because Treyarch's updates to the tools can overwrite any changes you make to the GDTs already provided.)